toschoo/beet/README.md

                                  beet_config_t *cfg);  // pointer to the config (see below)
 ```

-The function receives a base path and a path relative to this path.
+The function receives a base path and a path relative to the base.
 The intention is the ease the management of indices that belong together, e.g. a host and an embedded index.
 They would share the same base path but use different subdirectories at that location.